 Corneal flash burns

-Eyes, particularly the cornea (the clear window of tissue on the front of the eyeball), can be damaged easily by exposure to ultraviolet radiation from the sun and from other sources of ultraviolet light such as a welder’s arc, a photographer’s flood lamps, a sun lamp or even a halogen desk lamp.
+The clear front of the eyes, called the cornea, can be damaged by over exposure to ultraviolet radiation from the sun and from other light sources, such as a welder’s arc or camera flash.

-- Corneal damage from a corneal flash burn or from a disease may cause pain, changes in vision or loss of vision.
+Corneal flash burns can cause pain, changes in vision or loss of vision.

 Corneal flash burns causes